Anthony-Nolan/Atlas/README.md

 - Start the job by triggering the `ProcessDonorHla` function
 - The job is expected to take multiple hours to run
 - The job will only be re-run in full when WMDA publish a new version of the HLA Nomenclature (every 3 months).
-  - New/changed donors should have these relations (re-)calculated as they change (NOVA-2131.
-At time of writing, 07/08/2018, this is yet to be implemented)

 ## Support